toniminhkhoi/aws-iot-dashboard/hardware/README.md

 - `include/secrets.h` is excluded by `.gitignore`; never commit real values.
 - `API_BASE_URL` must be reachable from the board's network.
 Do not use `localhost` or `127.0.0.1` unless the backend actually runs on the board.
+- Do not append `/api`; the firmware adds each API endpoint path.
 - The firmware currently uses `HTTPClient` with HTTP URLs.
 Add TLS configuration to the firmware if the backend only accepts HTTPS.
 - The firmware removes a trailing `/` from `API_BASE_URL`.